marteresagh/Registration.jl/README.md

 (v1.4) pkg> add https://github.com/marteresagh/Registration.jl
 ```

-This package use `PyCall` to provides the ability to directly call and fully interoperate with Python from the Julia language.
+This package use [PyCall](https://github.com/JuliaPy/PyCall.jl) to provides the ability to directly call and fully interoperate with Python from the Julia language.
+It is necessary to install [Open3D](http://www.open3d.org/docs/release/getting_started.html) in your specified Python version.